Any Siem Reap IR to respect govt policy: NagaCorp chair

 NagaCorp currently has a long-life monopoly gaming licence for Cambodia’s capital Phnom Penh, where it runs the NagaWorld casino resort complex, which includes a shopping mall.
 The firm is also investing in a casino resort in the Primorksy Krai region, near the Pacific port city of Vladivostok in the far east of Russia.

-NagaCorp chairman Tim McNally (pictured) told GGRAsia: “We have been keenly aware for many years that Siem Reap is considered a historical city, and in keeping with that position our intent would be to build a hotel/resort-type complex that will delight tourists from around the world that would be visiting the splendour of the temples of Angkor Wat.”
+NagaCorp chairman Tim McNally (pictured) told GGRAsia: “We have been keenly aware for many years that Siem Reap is considered a historical city, and in keeping with that position, our intent would be to build a hotel/resort-type complex that will delight tourists from around the world that would be visiting the splendour of the temples of Angkor Wat.”

-He further noted: “We have never been under the illusion that gaming would be part of the hotel and resort type of development.
+He further noted: “We have never been under the illusion that gaming would be part of the hotel-and-resort type of development.
 We appreciate and understand the government policy regarding the historical significance of this region.”

-Such a project in Siem Reap would be NagaCorp’s first venture into non-gaming tourism.
+Such a project in Siem Reap would be NagaCorp’s first venture into purely non-gaming tourism.

 A Cambodian government official recently reiterated that casino developments were not permitted in the “area” of Angkor Wat, in Siem Reap, which gives its name to the city and province, in northwest Cambodia.